abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 or put suffix /// to search for link only

 $ l \\/
-list every filesystem type under "/" (root) directory entirely, the preceding \\ (but must escapedly be typed as \\\\) is to differentiate it with second use above: list every directory only under current directory
+list every filesystem type under "/" (root) directory entirely, the preceding \\ (but must escapedly be put as \\\\) is to differentiate it with second use above: list every directory only under current directory

 $ l -s -i *.bin
 query any object having 'bin' name suffix then list it with the size and file information under current directory entirely

-$ l  -t ./*.bin.
+$ l  -t ./*.bin//
-list every file only (excluding others) having type name 'bin' on this directory only, with the last modification
+list every file only (excluding else type) having type name 'bin' on this directory only, with the last modification

-It always searchs up to directories depths given explicitly, either with or without wildcard, on path such:
+As absolute path, it always searchs up to directories of depths given explicitly either with or without wildcard, such as:

 /qt/\*/\*/core/meta
 means to search for any file type "meta" under "core" dir. being under any directory being under any directory under "qt" directory on top/root of filesystem.